wahyuwww/Belanja/README.md

 # Introduction
-Belanja is a web-based marketplace application (clothes product).
+Belanja is a web-based marketplace application .
 This application allows users to sell their products and also buy existing products.
 This Blanja application was built using NodeJS and ExpressJS for the backend, and postgresql for the database.